Goal: Create new investment in cleaner energy to increase competition, put downward pressure on prices and provide more energy system stability.

 Analysis by Frontier Economics shows that new investment generated by the energy security target will create more competition and put downward pressure on prices.

 South Australia has advocated for a national Emissions Intensity Scheme (EIS) to incentivise investment in cleaner generation.
-This scheme is not supported by the Federal Government, despite widespread industry and scientific support.

 South Australia’s energy security target will transition to an EIS or Lower Emissions Target (LET) if or when national policy changes in the future.